Professor-G/rubin-lc-simulator/docs/source/Example.rst

    # Will simulate i-band data
    band = 'i'

-   # Helper function to draw LSST sky positions (positions for which airmass <1.4)
+   # Helper function to draw LSST sky positions (only those for which airmass < 1.4)
    ra_dec = simulator.draw_random_coord()

    # Initiate the class instance with the positions and bandpass